izzetcemibik/19070001035_IzzetCemIbik_SE3355_Midterm/README.md

 # Link:
 https://se3355midtermproject19070001035izzetcemibik.azurewebsites.net
-(When the link is opened in Google Chrome, it gives an error about protection, but when it is removed, the site appears correctly.)
+(When the link is opened in Google Chrome, it gives an error about protection, but when it is removed, the site appears correctly.
+If you search while the search section is empty, it will take you to where all the products are.
+Apart from that, when you search for the words in the product titles, you will see the products containing those words (e.g. vinç, tır, oyuncak, diecast...))

 # Data Model:
 # Table 1: slider